szsascha/chess-puzzles-app/README.md

 # Chess Puzzles App

 Ionic App to generate and solve Chess Puzzles.
 Start by running the app and clicking `NEXT PUZZLE`.
 Now a puzzle is generated and you can solve it by dragging a piece on another position.
-If you're wrong, red fields are indicating the correct move.
+If you're wrong, green fields are indicating the correct move.
 You were right if only green marked fields are shoing up.
 Currently it's always whites turn.
 Click `NEXT PUZZLE` to generate a new puzzle after solving one.

 ![preview](preview.png)